-Notice of Alleged Violations: Correspondence in letter form from the Office of Community

-Standards to provide notice that information was received indicating an alleged violation of a College policy or regulation.
+Notice of Alleged Violations: Correspondence in letter form sent from the Office of Community Standards to an official Babson College email account to provide notice that information was received indicating an alleged violation of a College policy or regulation.
 The letter's purpose is to inform the student of the general nature of the issue(s) and outline next steps in the process.

-Outcome Letter: Correspondence in letter form sent to the responding student or student organization(s) Babson email account from the Office of Community Standards outlining: the formal policies or regulations reviewed, the finding of the Board or Student Accountability Officer(s) regarding responsibility of the student for violation of those policies or regulations, and the sanctions (if any) that will be applied as a result of the finding of responsibility.
+Outcome Letter: Correspondence in letter form sent to the responding student or student organization(s) via Babson email account from the Office of Community Standards outlining: the formal policies or regulations reviewed, the finding of the Board or Student Accountability Officer(s) regarding responsibility of the student for violation of those policies or regulations, and the sanctions (if any) that will be applied as a result of the finding of responsibility.

-- Note: All outcome/sanction letters will be placed in the student's educational record.
-However, only cases of College suspension or expulsion will result in a transcript notation.
+Note: All outcome/sanction letters will be placed in the student's educational record.
+However, only cases of College suspension or expulsion will result in a permanent transcript notation.